Server Monitoring Status stuck in "Connection Refused (0)" when using WinRM-HTTP/WinRM-HTTPS

 Error: pan_user_id_winrm_query(pan_user_id_win.c:2698): Connection failed. response code = 0, error: Couldn't resolve host name in vsys 1, server=server.pantac.local.lab

-If you see this message, the firewall is unable to resolve the hostname configured under Server Monitoring.
+If you see this message, it indicates a DNS resolution issue where the firewall cannot resolve the hostname of the server it is trying to monitor.
 Please check that the DNS Server configured in Device > Setup > Services is correct and can resolve the Domain Controller's hostname.
+The A record for the domain might be missing from the DNS server.

 Additional Information